thinkst/canarytools-docs/docs/incidents/incident-objects.md

 </div>

 ## Redis Command
-Triggered by an attacker connecting to the Redis service and issuing valid Redis commands.
+Triggered by an attacker connecting to the Redis service and issuing a valid Redis commands.

 <div class="section-container">
   <div class="details-content">